 O-yoh was born in Akita Prefecture and moved to Tokyo.
 Her real name was Sasaki Kaneyo aka fibber Okane, but Yumeji gave her a new name O-yoh.

 She began her modeling career at 13 in Tokyo school of Fine Arts and pretty popular among students.
-After she worked as a model for other professional painters, she worked for Yumeji at the Kikufuji Hotel and they got together.
+After she worked as a model for other professional painters, she worked for Yumeji in the Kikufuji Hotel and they got together.

 Just like the Taisho period ended in short years, Yumeji closed his life before he turned to 50.
 The Taisho Roman and the way he lived had a high affinity since both desired full of variety while one is fickle, passionate and romantic.